Osprey Tempest 20 Review

 Frame

-The Osprey 20 does not have a frame, but the back panel is part of its Airscape System that gives the daypack enough rigidity to comfortably hold up to 20 pounds.
+The Osprey 20 does not have a frame, but the back panel is part of its Airscape System, giving the daypack enough rigidity to hold up to 20 pounds comfortably.
 I filled a 2L hydration sack and carried a 1L water bottle in each side pocket with no problem.

-The Airscape System includes the backpack panel with foam ridges, covered by mesh fabric.
-This system provides good airflow and keeps you much cooler in warmer temperatures or when you are working hard.
+The Airscape System includes the backpack panel with foam ridges covered by mesh fabric.
+This system provides good airflow and keeps you much more relaxed in warmer temperatures or working hard.

 One nice thing about this backpack is that it has an adjustable torso pad with two velcro sections.
-I extended the torso pad to its maximum length, loaded up the pack, and the torso pad never slipped.
-The adjustable pad allowed me to fit the backpack to exactly the size I wanted.
+I extended the torso pad to its maximum length and loaded up the pack, and the torso pad never slipped.
+In addition, the adjustable place allowed me to fit the backpack to precisely the size I wanted.

-The backpack's width was slightly narrow for my back, but after hiking for a couple of hours, I stopped noticing.
+The backpack’s width was slightly narrow for my back, but I stopped noticing after hiking for a couple of hours.
 This pack does seem to run a little bit on the smaller side.
 Overall, the fit was good, and I found the backpack comfortable.

 Shoulder Straps & Hipbelt

 The shoulder straps on the Tempest 20 are very comfortable.
-They are designed for a woman's chest and turn out instead of cutting into your chest.
-The straps are lightly padded and covered with mesh to keep you cool and don't absorb a lot of moisture when you are sweating.
+They are designed for a woman’s chest and turn out instead of cutting into your chest.
+The straps are lightly padded and covered with mesh to keep you cool and not absorb much moisture when sweating.

-The shoulder straps are attached to the back pad and have a top strap, which is attached to the backpack, so you can further adjust the fit.
-The strap on the bottom of the shoulder straps that are attached to the pack is also adjustable.
+The shoulder straps are attached to the back pad and have a top strap attached to the backpack, so you can further adjust the fit.
+The strap on the bottom of the shoulder straps attached to the pack is also adjustable.

 Additional Pack Straps

-The Tempest 20 has numerous straps to add gear and compress the pack, or potentially to secure items in the side pockets.
+The Tempest 20 has numerous straps to add gear and compress the pack or potentially certain items in the side pockets.
 There is also an ice ax loop to secure an ax if needed.

 The sternum strap that goes across your chest is fixed.
-It would have been nice to be able to adjust this strap or slide it up and down the shoulder strap, but the location of this strap works well for me.
+It would have been nice to adjust this strap or slide it up and down the shoulder strap, but the location of this strap works well for me.

 Osprey Tempest 20 Review – Storage

 This backpack has many convenient pockets and locations for small items.
-I was able to pack everything I needed for a day trip, even my winter items.
+As a result, I could pack everything I needed for a day trip, even my winter items.

 How I Packed My Tempest 20